 - Register your school: The program is open to all schools and there is no cost to participate.

 - Receive materials: Registered schools are supplied with print and online pedagogical materials, posters and election supplies.

 - Engage with the campaign: The activities are intended to inform students about government and the electoral process, encourage research into the candidates and issues, and foster dialogue among students and their families.

-In November 2016, elementary and high school students cast ballots for the candidates running in their local electoral district.
+In October 2017, elementary and high school students cast ballots for the candidates running in their electoral district.
 THE RESULTS

 "An amazing program that definitely created many meaningful conversations between and among students, student families, educators and the entire school community!
 It was wonderful to see students so passionately and actively engaged in issues that truly do matter."– STUDENT VOTE TEAM LEADER